les-enovateurs/unlock-my-data/README.md

 ## 👥 How to Contribute

 We warmly welcome all contributions!
+Please see our [Contribute page](./CONTRIBUTING.md) for detailed guidelines.
 Here’s how you can help:

 1. Fork the project
 2. Create a feature branch